atvfool/emcomm-tools-os-community/overlay/etc/skel/add-ons/wine/README.md

     ./03-install-vara-fm.sh

-3. Install VARA Terminal.
-Accept the default settings and uncheck Launch My Program when prompted during the installation.

-    ./04-install-vara-terminal.sh

-5. Run the registery editor.
+4. Run the registery editor.
 Follow the instructions in the terminal.
 In this step we will need to map COM port 10 (COM10) to the EmComm Tools CAT control device (/dev/et-cat).

-    ./05-run-regedit.sh
+    ./04-run-regedit.sh

-6. If you want to include your WINE installation in a future EmComm Tools Community image build, run the following to make a backup of your WINE installation now.
+5. If you want to include your WINE installation in a future EmComm Tools Community image build, run the following to make a backup of your WINE installation now.

-    ./06-backup-wine-install.sh
+    ./05-backup-wine-install.sh

-It is important that you do not run any off the VARA programs until after the backup is run in step 6.
+It is important that you do not run any off the VARA programs until after the backup is run in step 5.